-The clean command is used to tell Suprtool what characters it needs to look for in a given byte type field.
+The Clean command is used to tell Suprtool what characters it needs to look for in a given byte type field.
 For example:

 '''

-Clean "^9","^10","."
+clean "^9","^10","."

 '''

-will tell Suprtool to replace the tab character (Decimal 9), Line Feed (Decimal 10), and a period to whatever the clean character is set to.
-The clean command takes both, decimal notation and the character itself, however, it is probably most convenient to use the Decimal notation for the characters that you wish to clean.
+will tell Suprtool to replace the tab character (Decimal 9), Line Feed (Decimal 10), and a period to whatever the CleanChar character is set to.
+The Clean command takes both, decimal notation and the character itself, however, it is probably most convenient to use the decimal notation for the characters that you wish to clean, since most are un-printable.
 The decimal notation is indicated by the "^" character.